schneems/schneems/_posts/2020-09-16-the-lifechanging-magic-of-tidying-ruby-object-allocations.md

     - memory
 ---

 Your app is slow.
 It does not spark joy.
-This post will use memory allocation profiling tools to discover performance hotspots, even when they're coming from inside a library.
+This post will show you how to use memory allocation profiling tools to discover performance hotspots, even when they're coming from inside a library.
 We will use this technique with a real-world application to identify a piece of optimizable code in Active Record that ultimately leads to a patch with a substantial impact on page speed.

 > Read the [original post on the Heroku engineering blog](https://blog.heroku.com/tidying-ruby-object-allocations)